 This specific recipe was made in a set of fall recipes.
-I love making something special like this sangria for a fall gathering like Halloween, Thanksgiving, or just a get together with friends and family.
+I love making something special like this sangria for a fall or winter gathering like Halloween, Thanksgiving, or just a get together with friends and family.
 I think this one is great to make a boozy version, but you can also remove the wine and substitute in some sparkling water or lemonade for a mocktail version.
 Now I’ll go into some best tips for making this apple pomegranate sangria.

 How soon in advance should I make sangria?

 One of the vital parts of a sangria is that it has enough time to sit and soak up the flavors of the fresh fruit and juice.
 So, I recommend at least 8 hours or overnight.
 The longer it can soak up flavors the better.
 I would say you don’t want it to sit too long either just so the fresh fruit doesn’t get too funky.
 Just the night before or morning of, is best.

 Can I make sangria into larger batching?